-Ms. Allison presented Case DEV-24-43, a final plat for Horvat Estates.
+Ms. Allison presented Case DEV-24-071 & 072, preliminary and final plat for Serenity Acres.

-A motion was made by Commissioner Doug Smith and seconded by Commissioner Stieben to approve Case DEV-24-43 be approved with conditions, that the plat is compliant with County Zoning and Subdivision Regulations, as set forth in the staff report, as adopted by the Planning Commission and as substantiated by the facts, testimony and evidence presented, be accepted by this Board and that the conditions set forth in the staff report be made part of this approval.
+A motion was made by Commissioner Doug Smith and seconded by Commissioner Mike Smith by finding that the proposed final plat as outlined in Case DEV-24-071 & 072 is compliant with the Leavenworth County Zoning and Subdivision Regulations and move that the proposed final plat be conditionally approved and accepted by this Board subject to the conditions set forth in the staff report and as adopted by the Planning Commission.